GIS user technology news

 Does the Chapter 13 Trustee Monitor My Income?

 Typically, debtors are not mandated to submit copies of their paystubs to the Chapter 13 bankruptcy trustee on regular occasions.
 However, the trustee may occasionally request for your income figure to keep tabs on your earnings.
-This is also true for individuals that are self-employed.
+This is also true for individuals who have self employed jobs.

 The Chapter 13 bankruptcy trustee may request that you submit evidence of your current income anytime along the course of the Chapter 13 bankruptcy case.
 Some debtors are asked to submit annual copies of the tax returns.
 Debtors are duty-bound to report changes in their income to the Chapter 13 trustee immediately once such changes occur.